Transworld (horse)

 Transworld (26 February 1974 – 24 June 2001) was an American-bred, Irish-trained Thoroughbred racehorse and sire.
 Bred in Kentucky he was sent to race in Europe after being sold for $375,000 as a yearling.
 His brief racing career comprised only five races between May and September 1977 but he showed himself to be a high-class staying colt with wins in the Churchill Stakes, Ulster Derby and Irish St. Leger.
 He returned to America his stud career and had some success as a breeding stallion.
 Transworld died in 2001 at the age of 27.

 Background

 Transworld was a chestnut horse with a broad white blaze and four white socks bred in Kentucky by Elmendorf Farm.
 As a yearling he was put up for auction and was sold for $375,000.
 He was sent to race in Europe where he was trained by Vincent O'Brien and competed in the colours of Simon Fraser.

-His sire Prince John recorded his biggest wi in the Garden State Stakes before his career was ended prematurely by injury.
+His sire Prince John recorded his biggest win in the Garden State Stakes before his career was ended prematurely by injury.
 He became a very successful breeding stallion whose other progeny included Speak John, Stage Door Johnny, Typecast, Silent Screen and Deceit.
 Transworld's dam Hornpipe failed to win a race but produced several other winners including Transworld's full brother Protagonist, the American Champion two-year-old colt of 1973.
 She was a granddaughter of Galatea who won the 1000 Guineas and Epsom Oaks in 1939.